 In the morning, 6:30 Taichi exercise led by Taichi Master.

-Taichi, one of the Chinese martial arts (Kung Fu) was initially created for both defence/fighting and health benefits and has now been developed into a physical exercise for body fitness.
+Taichi, one of Chinese martial arts (Kung Fu) was initially created for both defense/fighting and health benefits and has now been developed into a physical exercise for body fitness.

-7:00 Passes through the first Gorge-Xinling Gorge (east section)
+7:00 Passes through the first Gorge-Xiling Gorge (east section)

 Three Gorges Tribe is a good place to view the wonderful natural landscapes and explore the unique culture and custom of the Tujia ethnic minority (one of China’s minority groups).
 You will find yourself in a natural scenery painting: blue sky, green mountains, crystal-clear water, boats floating quietly, and waterwheels rotating slowly.
 Moreover, you may enjoy some amazing folk shows and acrobatics, and the wonderful song and dance performances by Tujia girls and boys.

-In the afternoon: 13:00-15:30 A shore excursion to the worksite of the Three Gorges Project.
-(Coach ride 15 min., go to visit Jar Hill, about 2 hours)
+In the afternoon: 13:00-15:30 A shore excursion to the work-site of the Three Gorges Project.
+(Coach ride 15 min., go to visit Jar Hill, model room about 2 hours)

 16:00-19:00 Passes through the 5 -steps ship-lock

-The Three Gorges Dam is the world’s largest hydropower project, 2,335 meters long, 115 meters wide at bottom, 40 meters wide at top, 181 meters high, with a storage capacity of 39.3 billion of cubic meter, and with more than 1.2 million residents displaced and more than hundred towns flooded.
+The Three Gorges Dam is the world’s largest hydro-power project, 2,335 meters long, 115 meters wide at bottom, 40 meters wide at top, 181 meters high, with storage capacity of 39.3 billion of cubic meter, and with more than 1.2 million residents displaced and more than hundred towns flooded.